AliFareed0009/90DaysOfDevOps/2024/day03/README.md

 8. Show the bottom three fruits from the file, and then sort them alphabetically.
 9. Create another file `Colors.txt`, add content (one color per line), and display the content.
 10. Add content in `Colors.txt` (one in each line) - Red, Pink, White, Black, Blue, Orange, Purple, Grey.
 Then, prepend "Yellow" to the beginning of the file.
-11. Find and display the lines that are common between `fruits.txt` and `Colors.txt`.
-12. Count the number of lines, words, and characters in both `fruits.txt` and `Colors.txt`.
+11. Count the number of lines, words, and characters in both `fruits.txt` and `Colors.txt`.

 Reference: [Linux Commands for DevOps Used Day-to-Day](https://www.linkedin.com/pulse/linux-commands-devops-used-day-to-day-activit-chetan-/)